 Resort To Online Assistance

 Remember, NEET is a time-based test, where what rank you get is decided by the application of the knowledge you acquired by understanding concepts, and for this, what’s most important is getting your concepts cleared.
 For this, you can seek online assistance which is a better and economical way to have your doubts cleared.
-These online coaching centers render all the required guidance, preventing students from wasting time on unnecessary facts.
+These online coaching centres render all the required guidance, preventing students from wasting time on unnecessary facts.
 Some also provide you with shortcuts, tips, and tricks beneficial to NEET.

 Subscribe to Test Series Schemes

-Take up these schemes offered topic-wise on a regular basis to outdo at the exam.
+Take up these schemes offered topic-wise on a regular basis to outdo the exam.
 Once done solving the paper, tally your answers, arrive at a score, match this with the NEET cut-off score.
 Solve more papers aligning to this pattern and notice the progress.
-It is also suggested to make note of your mistakes, examine weak areas, and hence working on it.
+It is also suggested to make note of your mistakes, examine weak areas, and hence working on them.

 Subject-wise Time Allotment

 Split time, subject-wise, where you focus on subjects you think, requires more of your attention.
-But that does not imply that you take it for granted and ignored since you are good at it.
+But that does not imply that you take it for granted and ignored it since you are good at it.
 Set limits and finish subjects within the stipulated time.
 Physics requires time, solving numericals, understanding and remembering formulae during the exam time, and recalling it within seconds comes with practice.
 Chemistry is the most scoring subject and less time consuming, whereas Biology is vast, hence time must be allotted with these metrics in place.